furoche04/DeskBot/README.md

 # 🗂️ DeskBot

-> Automate your file organization with a simple Python tool.
-This mini version focuses on automatic sorting of files in watched directories with optional backups and logging.
-Users can now choose directories at runtime or use default ones (Downloads, Desktop).
+> Automate your file organization, system monitoring, and OCR tasks with DeskBot.
+This tool provides a simple GUI to automatically sort files in watched directories (Downloads, Desktop, or custom folders), capture screenshots for OCR processing, and log actions and system usage.
+Users can organize files, run OCR, and export session logs and usage data to CSV — all in one interactive interface.

 ## ✨ Key Features